AlexTheZoomer/resau-git/Math/Vector Calculus/vec.md

 For their contributions in Mathematical education, and provision of knowledge for this wiki tree.
 The following notes are my second year class notes for Applied Vector Calculus, and I hope you may find them helpful!

-You may see references to "notes" in this document.
-This are in reference to provided class notes, that I unfortunately no longer have!
-I tried to clean them up, but bits may still be left behind.

 ![[Figure-A-Six-methods-for-visualizing-the-same-2D-vector-field-They-include-1-icons-on.png]]